 - Many importers are working on implementing a “China Plus One” strategy, and are slowly developing alternative sources in other countries.
 Multinationals often pave the way, with examples like Samsung in Vietnam or Chinese phone maker Oppo in Indonesia.
 Once component suppliers also set up production facilities in these countries, conditions are met for other companies to also purchase products there.

 - Systemic overcapacity in nearly all sectors – from aluminum foundries to fabric mills, and from cars to furniture – drives fierce competition on price.
-A 3 percent price move can be the difference between life and death for many factories.
+A 3% price move can be the difference between life and death for many factories.

 As the graph below shows, neighboring countries Vietnam and Cambodia are much cheaper than China, and the gap is widening.
-China’s minimum wage is now on par with that of Indonesia, the Philippines, and Thailand:
+China’s minimum wage has been on par with that of Indonesia, the Philippines, and Thailand since 2015:

-In other words, China is becoming an expensive place to manufacture.
-Unfortunately, labor productivity has risen more slowly than wages, and competitiveness has gone down.
-On average it still takes four Chinese workers to produce as much as one American worker.
+In other words, China is becoming an expensive and uncertain place to manufacture.
+Unfortunately, to add to this, labor productivity has risen more slowly than wages, so competitiveness has gone down.
+On average, it still takes four Chinese workers to produce as much as one American worker.

 As I wrote above, many poorly performing factories will disappear.
 This will take several forms.

-First, production is relocating in lower-wage countries.
-For example, apparel and shoe factories left Japan in the 1960s, Taiwan and Korea in the 1970s and 1980s, and are leaving China at the moment – only much more slowly .
+For example, apparel and shoe factories left Japan in the 1960s, Taiwan and Korea in the 1970s and 1980s, and are leaving China at the moment – only much more slowly.

-Second, most industries will consolidate.
 In some cases, a large group will acquire competitors and reorganize them to be more efficient.
 This will certainly be true in the automotive sector.
-McKinsey estimates that consolidation of this industry could boost productivity by up to 50 percent .
+McKinsey estimates that consolidation of this industry could boost productivity by up to 50 percent.
 Another driver of consolidation is bankruptcies.
 In many cases, the owner suddenly disappears and leaves suppliers and employees at a loss.
 This phenomenon will probably become more frequent.

-Third, Chinese factories are automating their processes.
-China has been the largest market in the world for industrial robots since 2014, and Beijing’s 12th Five-Year Plan and “China 2025” Initiative are encouraging the growth of domestic robot manufacturers.
+China has been the largest market in the world for industrial robots since 2014, and Beijing’s 12th Five-Year Plan and “China 2025” Initiative (which is now less visible but is still in place for the most part) are encouraging the growth of domestic robot manufacturers.
+Manufacturers are increasingly becoming more aware of automation's potential for increasing factory productivity.

-And finally, more and more manufacturers are starting a continuous improvement journey based on the Lean Manufacturing approach (a way to improve continuously based on the Toyota Production System).
 Many of these companies are the leaders of tomorrow.
-They are hearing about Lean from their customers, from high-profile cases (e.g. GE relocated a lot of production in their Appliance Park in the USA and generated cost savings by using Lean tools), from trade publications , and/or from their local competitors.
+They hear about Lean from their customers, from high-profile cases (e.g. GE relocated a lot of production in their Appliance Park in the USA and generated cost savings by using Lean tools), from trade publications, and/or from their local competitors.

-- Many Chinese factory owners have not seen operations in the West and don’t understand the need to improve the way they work.
+- Many Chinese factory owners have not seen operations in the West or in Japan and don’t understand the need to improve the way they work.

 - When they decide they need to improve, they tend to focus on a “magic bullet” to fix their problems – usually automation.